The most dangerous contaminants in water are invisible. Whether you’re drinking city or well water, what you can’t see can hurt you.

 Our Take

-Safe Home has revolutionized the industry with its line of convenient, at-home water testing kits.
+Safe Home has revolutionized the industry with its line of convenient, at-home water testing.
 One of many they offer, the ULTIMATE version is a deep dive into water quality.It’s not cheap, and it doesn’t include some parameters you’d expect, like chlorine.
 But it tests for more heavy metals and chemicals than any other brand for a competitive price.

 Results are fast, informative and easy to read — Safe Home tweaked its reports in response to customer feedback, and the results are impressive.
 Do you have to spend so much to know what’s in your water?
 No, but every parameter unchecked is a question that remains.
 Consider it an investment.